Title Company Fees: The Most Overlooked Real Estate Closing Costs

 • Title search/admin fees: Often a flat fee from $150 to $500

 Many buyers focus only on the insurance, totally missing the smaller title search charges for all the paperwork, legwork, and research behind the scenes.
 But those fees appear front and center on your closing documents.
+Want to know your exact cost before closing day?
+Use our title insurance calculator PA to get an instant rate estimate.

 Recording and Transfer Taxes